-The Master Programme in “Sustainable Integrated Pest Management (IPM) Technologies for Mediterranean Fruit and Vegetable Crops” has been designed to train graduate students researchers or professionals plant health, crop production and protection, biology, biotechnology, agricultural engineering, horticultural sciences, farm management, natural sciences, environmental sciences) in modern and sustainable integrated management of economically important pests affecting main Mediterranean fruit and vegetable crops in pre and post-harvest.
+The Master Programme in "Precision Integrated Pest Management (IPM) for Fruit and Vegetable Crops" has been designed to train graduate students researchers or professionals plant health, crop production and protection, biology, biotechnology, agricultural engineering, horticultural sciences, farm management, natural sciences, environmental sciences) in modern and sustainable integrated management of economically important pests affecting main Mediterranean fruit and vegetable crops in pre and post-harvest.

 The programme is based on an intensive learning course and on the preparation of an IPM project.